THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

-It is fundamental to learn how to keep your hands in a relaxed hand posture, as well as how to sit with the correct posture, when learning to play the piano.
+It's fundamental to learn how to keep a relaxed hand posture, as well as how to sit with the correct posture when learning to play the piano, to develop proper piano technique.

-In a previous lesson I wrote about how to sit at the piano with the correct posture.
-Equally important is how we keep our hands in the correct hand position while playing.
+In a previous lesson, I wrote about how to sit at the piano with the correct posture.
+Equally important is how we keep our hands in the proper hand position while playing.
 This is important for two main reasons;

 This might take some time to build up, but an advantage as an adult beginner is that our hands can keep the desired “cupped” position easier than a child’s hand!